jawwada/Chatbot-Application/Instructions.md

 # Intent Classification
-An AI challenge to showcase the end-to-end machine learning development process.
+This project is a showcase for end-to-end machine learning development process.
-First time from data to deployment is not the most difficult, it is creating a flexible architecture to monitor the performance and upgrade the model in production with little time and effort.
 I built a Deep NN NLP model of decent performance (97% accuracy on test data in some tests), docker-based Flask web server, enabling request handling and server interaction. and put in practise AI engineering at a different level of maturity.